Specialization of N\'eron-Severi groups in positive characteristic: Proof of Theorem -

 is the natural base change map.
 Pulling back via $u_{\mathfrak T(U\times_X U)}$ one finds a commutative diagram (\ref{gigadiagram})

 such that the horizontal morphism are the base change morphism.
 So the morphism

 is induced by the base change morphism.
-Since the same is true for $R^if_{Ogus,*}\mathcal O_{Y/K}$ by construction (\ref{Ogushigher}), this shows that the descent diagram \ref{descentdiagram} is commutative, hence gives an isomorphism in the category of descent data for the category $\Fisoc^{(1)}(U)$ of $U$ over $X$.
+Since the same is true for $R^if_{\Ogus,*}\mathcal O_{Y/K}$ by its construction in Section \ref{Ogushigher}, this shows that the descent diagram \ref{descentdiagram} is commutative, hence gives an isomorphism in the category of descent data for the category $\Fisoc^{(1)}(U)$ of $U$ over $X$.